Modern portfolio theory

 Modern portfolio theory (MPT), or mean-variance analysis, is a mathematical framework for assembling a portfolio of assets such that the expected return is maximized for a given level of risk.
 It is a formalization and extension of diversification in investing, the idea that owning different kinds of financial assets is less risky than owning only one type.
 Its key insight is that an asset's risk and return should not be assessed by itself, but by how it contributes to a portfolio's overall risk and return.
-It uses the variance of asset prices as a proxy for risk.
+The variance of return (or its transformation, the standard deviation) is used as a measure of risk, because it is tractable when assets are combined into portfolios.
+Often, the historical variance and covariance of returns is used as a proxy for the forward-looking versions of these quantities, but other, more sophisticated methods are available.

-Economist Harry Markowitz introduced MPT in a 1952 essay, for which he was later awarded a Nobel Memorial Prize in Economic Sciences; see Markowitz model.
+Economist Harry Markowitz introduced MPT in a 1952 paper, for which he was later awarded a Nobel Memorial Prize in Economic Sciences; see Markowitz model.

+In 1940, Bruno de Finetti published the mean-variance analysis method, in the context of proportional reinsurance, under a stronger assumption.
+The paper was obscure and only became known to economists of the English-speaking world in 2006.

 Mathematical model

 Risk and expected return

 MPT assumes that investors are risk averse, meaning that given two portfolios that offer the same expected return, investors will prefer the less risky one.
 Thus, an investor will take on increased risk only if compensated by higher expected returns.
 Conversely, an investor who wants higher expected returns must accept more risk.
 The exact trade-off will not be the same for all investors.
 Different investors will evaluate the trade-off differently based on individual risk aversion characteristics.
-The implication is that a rational investor will not invest in a portfolio if a second portfolio exists with a more favorable risk-expected return profile—i.e., if for that level of risk an alternative portfolio exists that has better expected returns.
+The implication is that a rational investor will not invest in a portfolio if a second portfolio exists with a more favorable risk vs expected return profile — i.e., if for that level of risk an alternative portfolio exists that has better expected returns.